John Cameron Swayze

-John Cameron Swayze (April 4, 1906 – August 15, 1995) was an American news commentator and game show panelist during the 1940s and 1950s who later became best known as a product spokesman.
+John Cameron Swayze (April 4, 1906 – August 15, 1995) was an American anchorman, news commentator, and game show panelist during the 1940s and 1950s.
+He later became best known as a product spokesman.

 Early life

 Born in Wichita, Kansas, Swayze was the son of a wholesale drug salesman.
-He attended school in Atchison, Kansas, and at Culver Military Academy before enrolling at the University of Kansas in Lawrence.
-There he was a fraternity brother of the subsequent film and television actor Frank Wilcox He left the university before graduating, opting instead for work in radio.
+He attended school in Atchison, Kansas, and at Culver Military Academy.
+He left the school before graduating, opting instead for work in radio.

-Swayze first sought to work as an actor, but his activity on Broadway ended when acting roles became scarce following the Wall Street Crash of 1929.
+Swayze first sought to work as an actor, but his activity on Broadway ended when acting roles became scarce following the Wall Street crash of 1929.

 Career

-Early Years
+Early years

 Swayze returned to the Midwest and worked for the Kansas City Journal-Post as a reporter and as radio editor.
 From the newsroom, he narrated bulletins for broadcast by Kansas City radio station KMBZ via a microphone the station had placed at the newspaper.
 On September 27, 1933, he also began the radio program Stranger Than Fiction.
 In addition, Swayze worked in sports, writing about and broadcasting football games, and took part in early experimental television broadcasts.

 Swayze began working full-time doing news updates for KMBZ in 1940.
 He broadcast news items prepared by United Press Kansas City bureau overnight editor Walter Cronkite.